ichen-lab-ucsb/EasyDIVER/README.md

 6. Optional translation into amino acids (v4)
 7. Create a summary figure of log file (v4)

+# Dependencies and Installation
+The pipeline script was written to run on Unix-based systems, like Linux, Ubuntu, and MacOS.
+Windows 10 also has a Linux subsystem and should be able to run the script.

+To use the pipeline, first install the two dependencies: python and PANDASeq.
+We recommend using the Anaconda distribution of python, and adding the Bioconda channel to Anaconda's package manager, conda.
+We defer to their documentation for installation.
+After installing Anaconda with Bioconda, PANDASeq is easily installed using conda with:

+`conda install pandaseq`

+In order for the pipeline to be called reliably, and for the pipeline to call the translator reliably, both scripts must be placed in `/usr/local/bin/` upon download.
+For example, these files can be placed in that directory with:

+`cp /path/to/pipeline.sh /path/to/translator.py /usr/local/bin/`

+The pipeline will not be able to find the translator if it is not stored in `bin/`.

 # Input requirements
 All inputs must: